 We don’t just assume that our students value their experience at Concord.
 Concord students participate in the Law School Survey of Student Engagement, a national survey administered to tens of thousands of law students, almost all of whom are at traditional law schools.
 Concord students responded more favorably on a variety of metrics in which one wouldn’t expect an online law school to outperform brick-and-mortar schools.
-These metrics include how well their education prepared them to think critically and utilize legal research and writing skills; how promptly they received feedback from faculty; and how satisfied they were overall, including whether they would go to the same law school again if given the chance.
+These metrics include how well their education prepared them to think critically and utilize legal research and writing skills; how promptly they received feedback from faculty; and how satisfied they were overall.
 We’re proud of the education and opportunities we provide our students, and are continually striving to improve the institution for their benefit.

-To learn more about Concord Law School, we encourage you to contact one of our Admissions Advisors who can answer your questions and help you figure out if Concord might be the right option for you.
+To learn more about Concord Law School, we encourage you to contact an Admissions Advisor who can answer your questions and help you figure out if Concord might be the right option for you.
 Thank you for visiting Concord Law School.